top of page

 • forests generate social benefits

-• and forests are economically viable
+• forests are economically viable

 Stakeholders